Lake Okareka

 • There is limited room at the campsite.

-• Site not suitable for vehicles over 6 metres in length.
+• Site not suitable for vehicles over 6 meters in length.

 • Fires are not permitted at any time.